 A kid puts her hand up in my lesson.
 ‘My computer won’t switch on.’ she says, with the air of desperation that implies she’s tried every conceivable way of making the thing work.
 I reach forward and switch on the monitor, and the screen flickers to life, displaying the Windows login screen.
 She can’t use a computer.

-My son’s Dell desktop computer has a very cool glossy black case which is appealing in every way except for usability.
-You see, the designer decided that finding the button to turn on the power or eject a DVD was less important than how cool it looked.
+My son’s Dell desktop computer has a very cool glossy black case which is appealing in every way except usability.
+The designer decided that finding the power button or DVD eject button was less important than how cool it looked.
 So all the buttons are black.
 On a black background.
 So they’re invisible.